-Using Eurail and Interrail are easy ways to fit Budapest into a European train tour.
+Getting a Eurail train pass is a super popular way to travel.
 You can buy a train pass for a certain number of days and countries.

 Transport Within Budapest

-Walking is the best form of transportation inside the city, as most major attractions are close to each other and you should not miss out on any of Budapest’s architecture and scenery.
+Walking is the best form of transportation inside the city center.
+Most major Budapest attractions are close to each other and you should not miss out on any of the beautiful architecture and scenery.

 I’d say 3-4 days is enough time to explore all the attractions on foot, without rushing.